extraction-tools/ANN/Liliet/NewFunction/Readme.md

 * *jcob* parameter modified.
 * In *GetBHUUxs* an extra factor 2 was removed.
-* In *GetIUUxs* the AUUI, BUUI and CUUI coefficients were modified to the last version of the paper arXiv:1903.05742 [hep-ph].
+* In *GetIUUxs* the AUUI, BUUI and CUUI coefficients were modified to the last version of the paper [arXiv:1903.05742 [hep-ph]](https://arxiv.org/abs/1903.05742).
 * Functions with polarized configurations that are not being used were removed.

 ### *Changes in class TFormFactors:*